StableUnit/StablePenguinBot/README.md

 Link pre-moderation bot for StableUnit telegram chat

-Runs on Python 3.5, install all dependencies by executing:
+Runs on Python 3.5 and up.
+Install all dependencies by executing:
 ```sh
 pip3 install -r requirements.txt
 ```